tprigent/image-homography/README.md

 The first part consists in getting the 4 key points of the sheet.
 These coordinates will be considered as being part of the *initial picture* frame.

-Then, we declare our *final frame*, by choosing (for example) the size of the input image.
+Then, we declare our *final frame*, by choosing the size of the input image (example here, should fit the sheet format).
 Hence, the sheet will fill the entire output image.

 The mathematical part follows.
 We build the correpondance point matrix $A$ for each point as below: